EliotTexK/MegaMiner2025/rules/README.md

 - Base Price: $15
 - Range (Circular): 3

-Buffs Mercenaries on activation.
+Buffs all Mercenaries in range on activation.
 Buffed Mercs get an extra 10 health and deal an extra 10 damage.
 Buffs stack.